 Success was defined as "Clear or Minimal" (up to light red or pink coloration, surface dryness with some white coloration, and slight elevation above normal skin) with at least 2-grade change from baseline.
-The success rates are displayed in the table.
+The success rates are displayed in the Table 2.

 How Supplied/Storage and Handling

-Calcitriol Ointment 3 mcg/g is available in a collapsible aluminum tube of the following package size:
+Calcitriol Ointment 3 mcg/g is available in collapsible aluminum tubes of the following package sizes:

 - 100 g tube (NDC 45802-608-01)